 What is the positive effect:

-Trigger points hurt when compressed, but you have to realise that pain created by massage is beneficial.
+They hurt when compressed, but you have to realise that pain created by massage is beneficial.
 The electrical impulses disrupt the neurological feedback loop that maintains the trigger point; you are feeling better, certainly with less pain and better mobility.
 Especially after severals treatments.

 Another positive effect of pain from massage is that it immediatly brings a flood of painkilling endorphins.
 For this reason, you’ll find that the longer you work on an area, the more pressure you will be able to use and to work deeper with far less discomfort.